Yuning827/Toothloss-extendedCox-JM/README.md

 # Compare joint model compared with extended Cox regression model

-R codes for the paper "Modeling time-varying risk factors of tooth loss: results from joint model compared to extended Cox regression model"
+R codes for the paper "Modeling time-varying risk factors of tooth loss: results from joint model compared to extended Cox regression model".
+We provided example datasets to illustrate the models in the paper instead of the original dataset.
+The results from example datasets are different to the results in the paper.

 ## vadls_jm_personlevel.csv